srinivasteja18/Speech-Recognition-App/README.md

 # Speech-Recognition-App

-This application basically recognizes the speech and writes down the word as paragraph tags and displays to the user.
+This application recognizes the speech from user and appends the words as paragraph tags and displays to the user.